 The first time I remember something being wrong was when I went to a mall with my friend and my heart started pounding.
 I got really dizzy.
 My stomach started hurting and I felt like I had the flu, my friend took me to an emergency room and they told me it was a panic attack.
 That was the beginning of a long list of different diagnosis’s for me.
 The next day I still didn’t feel right.
 I started going to the emergency room daily, sometimes more than once because of my heart racing or palpitations.
 My head felt funny and I couldn’t focus.
 What is this, how can I be normal one day and then sick the next and it won’t go away?
 How come none of the Drs are taking me seriously or doing more tests?
 I felt so sick I was scared to go anywhere.
 I constantly felt “faint” I had complete anxiety all the time.
 Eventually I wouldn’t leave the house for three months.
 I became agoraphobic.
 I stopped volunteering in my daughter’s class.
 I quit my Brownie troop.

-Trying to take care of my kids was so hard.
+Trying to take care of my kids was so hard, but at the same time the one thing that has always had me holding on to get better.
 I had one daughter in school and two at home.
 I was so scared of my kids and husband thinking I was crazy.
 After all, all the tests said there was nothing wrong.
 My husband was so patient, he’d just sit there at the end of the bed asking what he could do to help.
 I couldn’t even come up out from under the covers anymore.
 I just wanted it all to end.

 In 1992 we moved to a new house.
 I never felt right but had just accepted that I had panic disorder.
 I couldn’t handle working.
 I felt nervous and like something was wrong but Drs still couldn’t find anything.
 At this point Drs had me on several meds from Ativan to Prozac.
 Nothing helped and most anti anxiety drugs made me even feel worse.
 I had so many bad reactions to meds that I have now developed a big fear of starting new meds.
 This has really hampered my treatments.
 That year was spent taking care of my sick kids.
 I rarely left my house.